-The 10 best USB-C smartphone accessories
+Best USB-C phone accessories 2022: add-ons for your USB-C phone | Stuff

 Admittedly, it does take around 8hrs to charge, so you’ll need to be organised before hitting the road – but, replete with current-stabilising tech, it’s a no-brainer for making the most of USB-C’s charging abilities.

-Tronsmart USB-C to Micro-USB Adapter (£5)
+USB-C to Micro-USB Adapter

-Sometimes the smallest, simplest things are the most necessary - and that's very much the case with this USB-C to microUSB adapter from Tronsmart.
+Sometimes the smallest, simplest things are the most necessary – and that’s very much the case with this USB-C to microUSB adapter.

 Tiny it might be, but it also means you can plug your existing microUSB-equipped devices into your new USB-C gear.
 Think: cameras, peripherals and more – and it’ll work with your new MacBook, too.